 • programming of the contemporary arts biennial BoCA;

-• national and international diffusion;
+• national and international diffusion of commissioned projects;

 • education program.